 Shelter in place: In this situation it’s imperative to let someone know you will be remaining.
 Have crates for your pets as they will be scared.
 Make sure there is enough food and water for ideally three weeks.
 It used to be three days that was recommended but in some of the more recent disasters it has become obvious that individuals may be on their own for a long time.
 Generators will allow you to cook, boil water and create heat or cooling depending on the situation.

 Evacuation: Make sure you have a pet-friendly place to go.
 That could be friends or family, a hotel, or a pet-friendly emergency shelter.
-If you can’t take your animals, make sure that there is someone you trust prepared to watch them or a boarding facility.
+If you can’t take your animals, make sure that there is someone you trust prepared to watch them or a boarding facility that will remain staffed throughout the disaster.

 Proof of vaccination is important to keep on hand so that you won’t have to revaccinate and can show proper care in the event there is an incident, such as your pet fear biting someone in a scary situation.
 Medications to last through the projected duration of the event are important, some moreso than others.
 Plan ahead.
 Food and water is imperative and it’s less stressful and easier on your pets if they can maintain the same diet throughout the event.
 Changing food can result in gastrointestinal problems, distress, and diarrhea.